zorowangtt/phdthesis/source/10_chapter2_methods.md

 and H259 (H144, H150, H162, H200, H214) as neutral forms with each
 epsilon (delta) nitrogen protonated.
 All other residues were considered in their standard protonation state at pH = 7.0.
-The systems were solvated with the TIP3P[@price2004] water molecules in a periodic cubic box, and sodium ions were used to neutralize the systems, then, additional Na and Cl ions were added to achieve a salt concentration of \~ 0.15 M.
+The systems were solvated with the TIP3P[@price2004] water molecules in a periodic cubic box and sodium ions were used to neutralize the systems, then, additional Na and Cl ions were added to achieve a salt concentration of \~ 0.15 M.
 Each solvated system contains about \~ 60, 000 atoms.

 The Amber ff14SB force field[@maier2015] was used to model the standard residues of the proteins except for H200.
-Quantum calculations was performed to tune the force field to model the heme, ligands, and H200 and calculation detials were described in @sec:parameterization.
+Quantum calculations were performed to tune the force field to model the heme, ligands, and H200 and calculation details were described in @sec:parameterization.
 The long-range electrostatic interactions were treated with the particle mesh Ewald method[@essmann1995] and nonbonded particle-particle interactions[@duan2001] were considered using a 9.0 Å cutoff.
-The time step for all MD simulations was set as 2.0 fs and SHAKE was used to constrain hydrogens for product run MD simulations.
+The time step for all MD simulations was set as 2.0 fs and SHAKE was used to constrain hydrogens for production run MD simulations.
-To prevent the dissociation of A'α helices, a harmonic restraint with a spring force of 10 kcal/mol·Å^2^ was applied on the bond between two CA atoms of residue I128 of chain A and chain B.
+To prevent the dissociation of A'α helices, a harmonic restraint with a spring force of 10 kcal/mol·Å^2^ was applied to the bond between two CA atoms of residue I128 of chain A and chain B.

 ### Minimization

 The periodic boundary condition was applied to all simulation systems.
 Nonbonded particle-particle interactions[@cornell1995] were taken into account using a distance cutoff of 9 Å, and long-range electrostatic interactions were handled using the particle mesh Ewald (PME) method [@sagui2004].

-The energy minimization of simulation systems contains three steps, (1) fixing all the heavy atoms and only relaxing hydrogen atom, (2) optimizing the side-chain atoms with positional restraints of 99.9 (kcal/mol)/Å^2^ on the backbone atoms (N, Cα, C, O), (3) the positions of the main chain atoms were optimized with positional restraints of 2.0 (kcal/mol)/Å^2^.
-After that, a Maxwell Boltzmann distribution of initial atomic velocities was generated at 0.1 K and each system was heating from 0.1 to 300 K for 50 ps by performing constant temperature, constant volume (_NVT_) MD simulations with the relaxation time of 0.1 ps and a positional restraint of 2.0 (kcal/mol)/Å^2^ on the backbone atoms.
+The energy minimization of simulation systems contains three steps, (1) fixing all the heavy atoms and only relaxing hydrogen atoms, (2) optimizing the side-chain atoms with positional restraints of 99.9 (kcal/mol)/Å^2^ on the backbone atoms (N, Cα, C, O), (3) the positions of the main chain atoms were optimized with positional restraints of 2.0 (kcal/mol)/Å^2^.
+After that, a Maxwell Boltzmann distribution of initial atomic velocities was generated at 0.1 K and each system was heated from 0.1 to 300 K for 50 ps by performing constant temperature, constant volume (_NVT_) MD simulations with the relaxation time of 0.1 ps and a positional restraint of 2.0 (kcal/mol)/Å^2^ on the backbone atoms.
 With the same positional restraints, a 50 ps _NVT_ MD simulation at _T_ = 300 K was performed, followed by a 200 ps Langevin MD simulation at _T_ = 300 K with a collision frequency of 2.0 ps^-1^ and switched-off positional restraints.

 ### Equilibration
 We started five (twenty for *Bj*FixL systems) independent MD simulations from the minimum-energy conformation, with different Maxwell-Boltzmann velocity distributions at _T_ = 0.1 K, while keeping positional restraints imposed on the mainchain atoms.